DanMaklen/DMEngine/Readme.md

 	-Logs preceded with basic information like time?
 Kind of message like Error or Warning or maybe information?
 	-Better error handeling or termination (better than "exit");
 	-Tri-like structure for faster Magic Number comparison in Image::Parse (Possibly not needed and its overhead will not be worth it or maybe even cause performance drop, need testing\calculating)
+	-'ReverseByteOrder' have a good chance to be platform dependent, so look for a cross-platform solution or confirm platform independability.

 Known Bugs:

 Dependencies: